dwhenry-code-tests/transform-test/DecisionLog.md

 ## HTTP library

 Gone with the quick decision of what I have used most recently (HTTParty) it fairly easy to use and I don't have to read the docs as family with how it works.
 Would normally want to look and choose the best library for the job, but figure time best spent elsewhere as this is a test.

+In addition I will use VCR to assit with testing the client library I write to remove external endpoint dependancies from the tests.